labrijisaad/Monthly-Daily-Energy-Forecasting-Docker-API/README.md

 ### Option 2: Docker 🐳

 For Docker fans, make sure Docker is operational on your machine.
-You can containerize the app with ease.
+You can containerize the app with ease 😉

 - **Build Docker Image**:
   ```sh